| Share |

 A view of the Memorial and Romsey Abbey

-The Japanese World War II artillery gun awaiting repairs to its wheels
+The Japanese World War II artillery gun fully restored

 River Test along side the park